wooster0/soft/README.md

 ## Application

 * **Video games**:
-  Wool provides a lot of primitives for making video games.
+  Soft provides a lot of primitives for making video games.
 * **Embedded**:
   The microcontroller you're developing for may not have a GPU.
 * **GUIs**:
-  Wool provides a solid base for creating graphical user interfaces.
+  Soft provides a solid base for creating graphical user interfaces.
 * **Emulators**:
   Many older systems work in a similar fashion to framebuffers and didn't use GPUs as advanced as we have them today.
-  This means Wool might be a good fit for emulators.
+  This means Soft might be a good fit for emulators.
 * **Prototyping and experimentation**:
-  Wool is very easy to use and quickly lets you draw something to the screen.
+  Soft is very easy to use and quickly lets you draw something to the screen.
-  This makes Wool an excellent candidate for experiments.
+  This makes Soft an excellent candidate for experiments.
   A great example of this use case in practice can be found at `examples/`.

 ## Why do the drawing on the CPU instead of the GPU?